Valgus deformity

 A valgus deformity is a condition in which the bone segment distal to a joint is angled outward, that is, angled laterally, away from the body's midline.
 The opposite deformation, where the twist or angulation is directed medially, toward the center of the body, is called varus.
-Common causes of valgus knee (genu valgum or "knock-knee") in adults include arthritis of the knee and traumatic injuries.

 Knee arthritis with valgus knee

 Rheumatoid knee commonly presents as valgus knee.
 Osteoarthritis knee may also sometimes present with valgus deformity though varus deformity is common.
 Total knee arthroplasty (TKA) to correct valgus deformity is surgically difficult and requires specialized implants called constrained condylar knees.